 Pomeranian Chihuahua mixes come in a wide array of different color coats.
 The most common, though?
 Light brown.
-You can also find Pomchis in fawn, dark brown, white, tan, cream, gray, merle and sable.
-Black Pomchis are less common, but still very much sought after.
+You can also find Pomchis in fawn, dark brown, white, tan, cream, grey, merle and sable.
+Black Pomchis are less common but still very much sought after.

 Coat Color and Markings